kbeigel/ascb-fels-RAxML/README.md

 ```

 The user will be prompted to entered the following information for the run:
->"Name for this run:" # specify a name for the run, which will be used to prepend the output files
+>"Name for this run:"

->"How many threads would you like RAxML to use?" # specify parameter for number of threads to be used
+>"How many threads would you like RAxML to use?"

->"How many maximum likelihood searches would you like RAxML to perform?" # specify parameter for number of maximum likelihood searches
+>"How many maximum likelihood searches would you like RAxML to perform?"

->"How many bootstrap replicates would you like RAxML to perform?" # specify number of bootstraps
+>"How many bootstrap replicates would you like RAxML to perform?"